 Loved by many but perhaps underestimated by most, Merlot is often considered a lesser blending companion to other varieties, especially its Bordeaux half-sibling Cabernet Sauvignon.
 (DNA profiling has shown Merlot is most likely the progeny of Magdeleine Noire des Charentes and Cabernet Franc, the latter also a parent of Cabernet Sauvignon).

-Merlot increased its popularity, and acreage, during the 1980s becoming ubiquitous in supermarket shelves the world over.
+Merlot increased its popularity, and acreage, during the 1980s becoming ubiquitous on supermarket shelves the world over.
 Backlash followed, with the variety suffering for a long time, and perhaps still, from a poor reputation, mostly associated with flabby, overripe, sickly soft wines.
 This perception was only amplified by the ‘Sideways phenomenon’, as a result of the derogatory portrait of the variety in the 2004 film.
 Such reputation is highly undeserved, as Merlot can produce elegant and subtly structured wines with great ageing potential if handled correctly and not harvested too late.

 All your Merlot questions answered in our profile of the variety

-Merlot has travelled well beyond its spiritual home, Right bank Bordeaux, with lovely expressions hailing from all over the world, especially Tuscany, California and Chile,which have become sources of single-varietal wines of great character and elegance – but also of some of the mass-produced examples that damaged Merlot’s reputation.
+Merlot has travelled well beyond its spiritual home, Right bank Bordeaux, with lovely expressions hailing from all over the world, especially Tuscany, California and Chile, which have become sources of single-varietal wines of great character and elegance – but also of some of the mass-produced examples that damaged Merlot’s reputation.
 Merlot can deliver wines that balance softness with ripe yet vibrant fruit, underscored by a delicious mocha or chocolate-like touch.

 Merlot’s softness, fruit-forwardness and measured acidity lend themselves to easy-drinking styles, perfect for uncomplicated everyday pours that will pair well with a midweek dinner, be it a spaghetti carbonara, a Caesar salad or a club sandwich.